-2022 started out with a great deal of promise and excitement.
-We welcomed new staff as well as a new Religious Education Coordinator Chris Tanchevski who formed a new leadership team consisting of the REC and Principal.
+2023 started out with a great deal of promise and excitement.
+We welcomed new staff Sally Casey (Kindergarten), Joe Lipsham (LSA) and Sally Chaston (Pastoral Care Worker).
+Religious Education Coordinator Chris Tanchevski formed the leadership team consisting of the REC and Principal.
 We have continued our very successful relationship with our Paediatrician who visits the school to assist with the needs of our students.
-Unfortunately, Covid-19 continued to impact on the involvement of parents at the school.
-As we slowly welcomed our parent community back on site, to be a part of various celebrations, our social platform - Facebook, as well as the school newsletter continue to be a great source of engagement and communication.
+Our parent community were a part of various celebrations including the launch of our own picture book 'Stolen Heart' which was co-created with author/illustrator Sami Bayly.
+Our social platform - Facebook, as well as the school newsletter, continue to be a great source of engagement and communication.